Hurtak/petrhurtak.com/articles/_drafts/shebang/article.md

 ### usr/bin/env

-- It is recomended to use `#!/usr/bin/env` instead of the absolute path like `#!/usr/bin/python`
-- to make sure python (or any other language's interpreter) is found, in case it might not be in exactly the same location across different systems.
-- env is an executable in `/usr/bin`, is in pretty much all Linux distributions and it runs a program in a modified environment

-env is a shell command for Unix and Unix-like operating systems.
-It is used to either print a list of environment variables or run another utility in an altered environment without having to modify the currently existing environment.
-Using env, variables may be added or removed, and existing variables may be changed by assigning new values to them.

-and in relation to your question:

-In practice, env has another common use.
-It is often used by shell scripts to launch the correct interpreter.
-In this usage, the environment is typically not changed
+Env is a shell command in Unix-like operating systems that, among other things, is often used by shell scripts to launch the correct interpreter.

+Env is executable and can be found at `/usr/bin/enb`

-You should use #!/usr/bin/env bash for portability: different *nixes put bash in different places, and using /usr/bin/env is a workaround to run the first bash found on the PATH.
-And sh is not bash.
+It is recommended to use `#!/usr/bin/env` instead of the absolute path like `#!/usr/bin/python`.
+Although #!/usr/bin/python will work on a default Ubuntu system, it is good practice to use  `#!/usr/bin/env python` instead.
+Same thing can be said about shells, you should use `#!/usr/bin/env bash` instead of `#!/bin/bash` for portability reasons.
+Different *nixes put bash in different places, and using /usr/bin/env is a workaround to run the first bash found on the PATH.

-/bin/sh is usually a link to the system's default shell, which many or most places will be/usr/bin/bash.
-However, the original Bourne shell is sh, so if your script uses some bash (2nd generation, "Bourne Again sh"), then you should be more specific and use the later.
-This way, on systems where bash is not installed, your script won't run.

-Although #!/usr/bin/python will work on a default Ubuntu system, it is therefore good practice to use  #!/usr/bin/env python instead.

 ## Common shebangs